brainwipe/brainwipe.github.io/content/blog/2024-12-11-deploy-container-codedeploy/index.md

 }
 ```

-The task definition is included as `<TASK_DEFINITION>` because it will be replaced by the specific versioned URN of the task definition by Code Deploy.
+The task definition is `<TASK_DEFINITION>` because it will be replaced by the specific versioned URN of the task definition by Code Deploy.
+You can hardcode the task definition but leave off the version number at the end and it will always take the latest one.
+This isn't recommended because you often want to deploy a specific version and task definition version gets incremented with every ECS deployment.

 - Edit your pipeline
 - Edit the Deploy definition and set AppSpec to your wherever you put your appspec.
 - Click done

+Your pipeline should now work!

 ## Things you can't do